raycohaex/rayco.digital-2023/content/works/microservice.md

 The frontend is made with Svelte and TailwindCSS.
 To consume the API I used Axios.
 The frontend is hosted on Google Cloud Storage and is served through a CDN.
 Rayco.digital is also hosted this way.
 It's a very cheap and especially fast way to serve static content.

 ## Conclusion
-I'm familiar with building large enterprise systems.
-Though it's not something I like doing fully on my own.
+I'm familiar with building large enterprise systems especially with a talanted team.
 Google Cloud is a great place to host such an architecture.
 However it would've worked just as well (or perhaps better) on Azure or AWS.
+There are still a lot of topics I could've looked into and I sure will in the future.